kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 I also forgot the pearl, the reason my parents had sent me.
 Under the weight of their influence, I fell into a deep sleep.
 My parents noticed what was happening and were saddened for me.
 They issued a proclamation in our kingdom, calling everyone to our gate—king, princes of Parthia, and all the nobles of the East.
 They devised a plan to rescue me from Egypt and wrote me a letter, signed by every noble:

-"From your Father, the King of kings, and your Mother, the Mistress of the East, and from your Brother, our next in rank, to you our son in Egypt, greetings!
+> From your Father, the King of kings, and your Mother, the Mistress of the East, and from your Brother, our next in rank, to you our son in Egypt, greetings!
 Wake up and read our letter!
 Remember that you are a prince!
 See who you are serving!
 Remember the pearl you went to Egypt for!
 Think of your bright robe and your glorious toga, which you will wear when your name is listed among the valiant.
-You will be king with your Brother in our kingdom."
+You will be king with your Brother in our kingdom.

 The letter was sealed by the King to protect it from the wicked ones and the savage demons.
 It flew like an eagle, the king of all birds.
 It landed beside me and began to speak.
 At its voice and the sound of its wings, I woke up.
 I picked it up, kissed it, broke its seal, and read it.
 The words were written just as they were in my heart.
 I remembered that I was a prince, and my free soul longed for its true nature.
 I remembered the pearl for which I had been sent to Egypt.